entigolabs/infralib-lab/quickstart/4/readme.txt

 The "ExternalSecrets" object creates the "Secret" object using the values from AWS SecretsManager.
 > $ kubectl get secret -n sales-portal db -o json | jq .data

+Get the URL for the application.
+> $ echo "https://$(kubectl get ingress -n sales-portal web -o jsonpath='{.spec.rules[0].host}')"

-Try to use the application by adding advertisements. <https://sales.dev.uN.entigo.dev>
+Try to use the application by adding advertisements.

 ### 2) Update the Training Application modules.